OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 * iOS application
 * Progressive web application (PWA)

-For Android and iOS applications, you must define a build configuration before Oracle Visual Builder can build the mobile application for you (out of the scope of this worksho.
+For Android and iOS applications, you must define a build configuration before Oracle Visual Builder can build the mobile application for you (out of the scope of this workshop.
 You have more information about deploying native mobile application [here](https://docs.oracle.com/en/solutions/visual-builder-application-photos-to-content-experience-cloud/publish-mobile-application-oracle-visual-builder-vbcec1.html#GUID-6C813F64-6C74-4B50-9451-BC5CEC730122)).
 For a PWA, you must enable PWA in the PWA tab of the mobile app's Settings page.
 Once you complete the appropriate prerequisites, Oracle Visual Builder builds the mobile application you want.

 When a mobile app with PWA support enabled is deployed using Oracle Visual Builder, the application runs as a web app and not as a native mobile app.
 End users access the app by navigating to the URL where the application is published.

-Visual Builder has it own environment to deploy and test your PWA mobile application.
+Visual Builder has its own environment to deploy and test your PWA mobile application.
 With Visual Builder you can test your mobile application reading a QR image that will open the mobile web app in your mobile phone.
 Once tested you can publish it, in a simple way, to a Visual Builder production environment.

 In this section you'll test your PWA mobile application in your own mobile phone (if you have one of course).
 ---